Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Property

-REA Group is a top-notch leading digital business that specializes in property globally.
+REA Group is a top-notch leading digital business that specialises in property globally.

 Headquartered in Melbourne, Australia, the company has spread its wings to two other continents – North America and Asia.

-REA Group was founded in 1995 but got listed on ASX (Australian Securities Exchange) in 1999.
-It has Owen Wilson as its CEO and Janelle Hopkins as the CEO Financial Services.
+REA Group was founded in 1995 but was listed on ASX (Australian Securities Exchange) in 1999.
+It has Owen Wilson as its CEO and Janelle Hopkins as the CEO of Financial Services.

 It’s regarded as the No.1 commercial and residential property website in Asia and other international apps and sites for property.
 (Source: LinkedIn)